Diving Raja Ampat : Top 10 Best Dive Sites

 4. Dayang – Batanta

-The Dayang and Convergence dive sites are located near Batanta Island in the Raja Ampat archipelago.
-Dayang offers a varied landscape with vibrant reefs and rock formations where currents bring a wide variety of fish.
-At Convergence, the currents meet, creating a dynamic ecosystem, attracting numerous marine species, from the smallest creatures to large predators.
+The Dayang and Convergence dive sites are near Batanta Island in the Raja Ampat archipelago.
+Dayang offers a varied landscape with vibrant reefs and rock formations where currents bring various fish.
+At Convergence, the currents meet, creating a dynamic ecosystem that attracts numerous marine species, from the smallest creatures to large predators.

 My Dives at Batanta

 During my dives at Dayang and Convergence, I was fortunate enough to encounter several fascinating species.
 Majestic manta rays appeared, gliding gracefully in the current.
 A bearded carpet shark blended into the landscape, almost invisible with its unique texture.
-I also observed a ribbon moray eel undulating among the corals, as well as numerous vibrantly colored nudibranchs adding color to the reefs.
+I also observed a ribbon moray eel undulating among the corals and numerous vibrantly colored nudibranchs adding color to the reefs.
 An intense hunt for blacktip reef sharks added suspense to this experience, accompanied by the imposing presence of a sandbar shark.
 Finally, a unique-looking boxfish slipped into the background, completing an already breathtaking scene.

 5. Boo Window – Pulau Boo – Misool